 In the wild, Betta fish are carnivores or more accurately, insectivores that feed on a variety of small insects, larvae, invertebrates, and even tiny fish occasionally.
 These small insects would naturally be native to Asia, where Bettas originate, and extremely high in protein, an essential nutrient for wild and captive Betta fish.

 Of course, in a home aquarium, your Betta will not have access to such a wide variety of foods, so it’s up to you to give them the high-protein diet that they require.

-What do Betta Fish Eat In Captivity?
+What do Betta Fish Eat As Pets?

 There is a common idea that Bettas can survive happily alone in a small fishbowl nibbling on the roots of plants, but this could not be further from the truth.
 While Bettas do occasionally eat plant matter, they are carnivores that need a diet high in animal protein.
 Since replicating the diet that they have in the wild is nearly impossible, specially formulated Betta pellets are ideal for ensuring that your Bettas get all the nutrients that they require.
 Do not give them food made for other tropical fish, as these flakes and pellets will not have the protein that your Betta needs.
 If you choose to give them pellets, soak them in water for 5–10 minutes before feeding them to your Betta.